sense 1v

 L’incidente lo ha handicappato in parte.
 (Dante Alighieri, Divina Commedia)

-handicappàre : to handicap
+handicappare : to handicap

 han|di|cap||re : (accento grave)

-Indicative mood (Indicativo) of the verb handicappàre
+indicativo handicappare.
+Indicative mood of the verb handicappare

 Tempo semplice